Our governance

 The Mental Health and Addictions Service is committed to supporting people to work towards their own recovery.
 We know that people who are experiencing homelessness often have multiple needs, particularly mental health and addictions issues that require a wrap-around response.
 Pathways out of homelessness require a 'one plan' approach: housing first with support and access to mental health and addictions care and treatment.
 We are committed to working together to end homelessness.
 This means working with other agencies to address the interrelationship of needs rather than working in isolation.

 "The project's success is a real and tangible example of collective impact in action.
 While everyone's stories are individual and unique - the factors that have led to homelessness are universal... that is what we are trying to address and change.
 The People's Project will be successful when we are consistently addressing the systemic issues that result in homelessness.
-We all have a responsibility to challenge and change this within our own organisations."
+We all have a responsibility to challenge and change this within our own organisations"

 Vanessa Williams